alexpevzner/go-avahi/README.md

   - And the last but not least, it attempts to fill the gaps in Avahi documentation, which is not very detailed

+This library is comprehensive, high-quality, and quite popular.
+It is possible (and not very difficult) to implement MDNS/DNS-SD directly on top of it, allowing the entire protocol to run within the user process without relying on a system daemon like Avahi.

+There are several existing implementations; however, I don't have experience with them, so I can't provide a review.

+One inherent disadvantage of all these implementations is that they do not work with local services operating via the loopback network interface.
+MDNS is a multicast-based protocol, and the loopback interface does not support multicasting.
+System daemons like Avahi do not actually use multicasting for loopback services; instead, they emulate the publishing and discovery functionality for those services.
+An in-process implementation cannot achieve this.

 # Avahi documentation

 [Avahi API documentation](https://avahi.org/doxygen/html/), to be